 Different degree courses to study overseas in Australian universities:

 Applications for overseas education in Australian Universities are accepted all-round the year.
-You can send direct applications on their websites or through authorise University Partner/Consultant /Agent in you cities.
 Most universities accept new students in two intakes in each academic session, which usually in February and July or November, with slight variations according to a university’s academic calendar.

 However, it is better to apply as early as possible because visa processes might take up takes 1 Day -12 week turnaround time.
 If you wish to begin your studies in Australia for February intake, you should aim to have your application completed and submitted by mid-November/late-December, depending on the institute.
 If you are targeting the July intake, you should complete your application by May.